Over Stratton: Nearby hamlets

 The hamlet of Yeabridge lies approximately 0.5 miles north of Lower Stratton, along Yeabridge Lane, and gives its name to postal addresses in Lower Stratton and Wigborough.

 Lower Stratton is approximately one mile south of the Hayes End Roundabout on the A303 at the southern end of Yeabridge Lane.
 It is also approximately 0.5 miles east of the village of Over Stratton along South Harp.
 A third road, Creedy Bridge Road, exits Lower Stratton, initially heading northwards then turning eastwards, past Pound, over the Creedy Bridge towards Norton-sub-Hamdon.
 Lower Stratton is contiguous with Wigborough, another hamlet in the parish of South Petherton.

 Somewhat confusingly, the Yeabridge Farm complex of buildings is located in Lower Stratton.
 The farm is the commercial hub of the hamlet and has diversified into glamping, a 50 kW solar photovoltaic array and secure storage.
 It also hosts two other businesses, one specializing in the sale and maintenance of agricultural equipment and the other an electrical contracting firm.
 South Somerset District Council granted planning permission to convert the original Hamstone farm buildings into 11 residential units.
 These buildings have been replaced by constructing new buildings at the southern end of Little Lopen Lane.

 In Wigborough, the most notable building is Wigborough Manor House, just east of Lower Stratton along Wigborough Manor Lane.
 Wigborough Manor House is the home of the Vaux Park Polo Club.
+Yeabridge Farm runs a glamping site in Wigborough.

 Drayton is one of two other hamlets to the east of Yeabridge lying just within the parish boundary, close to the River Parrett: Drayton itself and the area north of Drayton and southwest of Petherton Bridge.

-Drayton formally comprised two farms, Drayton Farm and Bridge Farm.
+Drayton formerly comprised two farms, Drayton Farm and Bridge Farm.
 Drayton Farm was renamed Flaxdrayton Farm by the current owner after he acquired sole ownership of the farm in 1976.

 Drayton has three listed buildings, Flaxdrayton Farm House, Flaxdrayton Mill and two cottages formerly associated with Bridge Farm.
 The Flaxdrayton farm buildings are now the site of a number of small businesses that hold periodic open days for the general public to attend.

 Plans are being developed to convert the Bridge Farm buildings into a Cohousing project.

 To the north, Old Bridge House is Grade II listed and is now used as a venue for weddings.
 Nearby is a residential house park of 25 homes.

 Watergore is situated west of the Hayes End roundabout at the eastern end of the A303 Ilminster bypass.
 Prior to the opening of the bypass in 1989, the A303 passed through Watergore.

 The western boundary of the parish of South Petherton and the hamlet of Watergore is located at Higgin's Grave Lane.
 Just to the east of this lane there is a camp site and caravan park.
 Just across the boundary into the parish of Lopen there are a farm shop and two hospitality businesses.